dgroomes/javascript-playground/npm-library-typescript/README.md

 # npm-library-typescript

-An example NPM-based library written in TypeScript and an example NPM-based program written in TypeScript that consumes it.
+An example npm-based library written in TypeScript and an example npm-based program written in TypeScript that consumes it.

-## Description
+## Overview

 This example project is a translation of the `../npm-libary/` project but instead of JavaScript, TypeScript is used.
 I won't repeat the same README content that was already written in `../npm-library`.
 Please study the README in that project